onmyway133/github-changelogs-maker/README.md

 ### Generating token

-Firstly, you need a personal access token to access list of repos. **github-changelogs-maker** will cache it for you.
+Firstly, you need a personal access token to access list of repos.

 - Go to [Personal access tokens](https://github.com/settings/tokens)
 - Choose `Generate new token`